benjavalero/replacer/technical-design.md

 Note it is not worth to implement the Java Module System, as it implies some modifications in order to work with JUnit and Spring: new version of Surefire, package names cannot be repeated between modules and integration tests in a different package.

-In general, services are created for each use case.
-In general, it is not worth to create an interface for each service as there is usually only one implementation.

-_Ports_ (interfaces for the Wikipedia, OAuth and database adapters) are included in the same package of the adapter but in the `domain` submodule.
+Output/Secondary ports (e.g. interfaces for the Wikipedia, OAuth and database adapters) are included in the same package of the implementation but in the `domain` submodule.Therefore, all adapter modules must depend only on `domain` and not on `core`.
+Input/Primary ports, currently only the services for the REST API use cases, don't need an interface as there is only one implementation.
+Therefore, for the sake of simplicity, we let the input ports in the `core` module, so the `web` module is allowed to depend on `core`.
+Additionally, with these modules, we want to avoid that an input adapter calls an output port, for instance a controller calling directly a repository.
+We check this with an architecture test using the JMolecule annotations  `@PrimaryAdapter` and `@SecondaryPort`.

+In general, services are created for each use case following the Single Responsibility Principle.
 Classes are usually suffixed: `Service`, `Controller`, `Repository`, etc.

 DTO objects are used to communicate the different layers.
 The suffix `Dto` (also `Request` and `Response`) is usually used for the objects communicating the controllers with the view.